Market

 The Company had incorporated a Wholly Owned Subsidiary in the name and style of IFB Agro Marine (FZE), a limited liability

 Company in the Sharjah Airport International Free Zone, Sharjah, United Arab Emirates on 20th April, 2017.
+The purpose of setting up

 The Company has passed a Resolution in its Board meeting dated 11th November, 2024 relating to the winding up and liquidation of the